DavideBenussi/LOOGGM/README.md

 ---

 This repository contains the simulation code and empirical results accompanying the manuscript:
-**Leave-One-Out Testing of Node-Level Differences in Gaussian Graphical Models**
+**Leave-one-out testing of node-level differences in Gaussian graphical models**